CODINATA/CODINATA/README.md

-- 🔭 I’m currently working on improving my skills in development and cybersecurity.
+- 🔭 I’m currently working on improving my skills in cybersecurity.